 You may drive to work, as many people do.
 The cost of driving from your home to your main work location or regular place of work is a commuting expense.
-Commuting also may be done by bus, trolley, subway, or taxi.
+Commuting also may be done by bus, trolley, subway, taxi, bike, or electric scooter.
 Ride-sharing services like Uber may also be commuting expenses if you take them to and from work.
 The costs of taking public transportation, riding a bicycle to work, or parking at your business location are also considered commuting expenses.

 Commuting Expenses Are Not Deductible

 I'll say it again: Commuting expenses are not deductible.
 The time you spend traveling back and forth between your home and your business is considered commuting, and the expenses associated with commuting (standard mileage or actual expenses) are not deductible as a business expense.
 If you are going back and forth to work, it doesn't matter if you are a business owner or an employee - the expenses are still commuting expenses, and they aren't deductible.

 You cannot deduct commuting expense no matter how far your home is from your place of work.
 Consider it this way - everyone needs to get to work, employees and business owners alike, so this expense is not part of your business.

 Most Business Expenses While Commuting Aren't Deductible